- Get Our Free Newsletter!

 - For more than 130 years, GRIT has helped its readers live more prosperously and happily while emphasizing the importance of community and a rural lifestyle tradition.

 - Subscribe Today!

-by Jennifer Sartell I opened the garden gate the other day with a little tinge of sadness.
+by Jennifer Sartell Photos by author I opened the garden gate the other day with a little tinge of sadness.
 I wasn’t going in to pick a delicious fruit or vegetable, but instead, rallied the chickens toward the door.
-The rusty horseshoe that we found while plowing has kept the gate closed to the chickens and other prairie […]Read more »
+The rusty horseshoe that we found while plowing has kept the gate closed to the chickens […]Read more »

-by Jennifer Sartell A couple of years ago we went to The Grandpa Tiny’s Chicken Show.
+Jennifer Sartell Photos by author A couple of years ago we went to The Grandpa Tiny’s Chicken Show.
 It’s a spectacular display of beautiful and rare poultry.
 The finest of the finest in our mid-Michigan area.
 At the show, I remember passing a cage among the junior entries with a Silkie in it.
-This Silkie was among […]Read more »
+This […]Read more »

 by Rebecca Nickols I’m going into my second winter of chicken-keeping, but this is the first molt I (or my chickens) have experienced.
 What I have observed is a splotchy, tousled appearance, and it may be my imagination but it seems that they’re more nervous, panicky and fearful of everything.
 However, the most apparent observation […]Read more »

 by Meredith Chilson Photos by author Most of the girls in my flock were 3 years old in May.
 The Buff Orpingtons and the Rhode Island Reds started laying eggs in September 2008.
 In 2010, I added three more birds … a Silkie and a couple of mixed breed ladies.
 They are healthy birds, good […]Read more »